KUMAT for MBA in Nepal

-All the tests include multiple choice items, and you must choose only one item that you are sure is correct.
+All the tests include multiple-choice items, and you must choose only one item that you are sure is correct.

 Section 1: Quantitative Analysis — 25 questions to be completed in 45 minutes (to be served first)

 Section 2: Reading Comprehension — 15 (to be served 2nd)

 Section 3: Sentence correction & Critical Reasoning — 20 questions to be completed in 40 minutes (to be served last)

-Following are possible choices for answer.
+The following are possible choices for answers.

 (A) Statement (1) alone is sufficient to get the answer, but statement (2) is not sufficient.